dekuNukem/FAP80/doc/README.md

 Install and activate it with the free license [here](http://www2.keil.com/stmicroelectronics-stm32/mdk).

-Then get the [STM32CubeMX](http://www.st.com/content/st_com/en/products/embedded-software/mcus-embedded-software/stm32-embedded-software/stm32cube-embedded-software/stm32cubef0.html), it's a neat configuration software for STM32 microcontrollers.
-You set up the microcontroller in an interactive and graphical UI, and then it generates a skeleton C project with all the configuration done, then you can just start writing your own code.
+Then get the [STM32CubeMX](http://www.st.com/content/st_com/en/products/embedded-software/mcus-embedded-software/stm32-embedded-software/stm32cube-embedded-software/stm32cubef0.html), it's a neat official STM32 configuration software.
+You set up the microcontroller in an interactive and graphical UI, and then it generates a C project with all the configuration you picked, then you can just start writing your own code.

 If you're using windows, which you probably are because uVision is windows only, you'll also need the [STM32 USB serial driver](http://www.st.com/en/development-tools/stsw-stm32102.html) for the virtual serial port that the backplane uses.
 No driver is need for macOS and Linux.

 You'll probably need a serial port viewer too, I use [coolterm](http://freeware.the-meiers.org) which is free and available on all major OSes.

+## Spartan-6 FPGA softwares

+[ISE WebPACK Design Software](https://www.xilinx.com/products/design-tools/ise-design-suite/ise-webpack.html) is needed to synthesis the video card, in order to upload it though, you need [Mojo Loader](https://embeddedmicro.com/tutorials/mojo-software-and-updates/installing-mojo-loader)

+However, ISE is kind of old and is no longer being maintained, and isn't officially supported on windows 10.
+However Xilinx themselves posted a workaround to make ISE work, [so do it if you're on windows 10](https://www.xilinx.com/support/answers/62380.html).